finom/seemple-examples-and-tutorials/matreshka-array/README.md

 }
 ```

-Set ``"itemRenderer"`` property which is responsible for the way the elements of the array will be rendered on the page.
+Define ``"itemRenderer"`` property which is responsible for the way the elements of the array will be rendered on the page.

 ```js
 get itemRenderer() {